Sigmmma/c20/src/content/h1/h1-ek/h1-tool/readme.md

 Multiple JMS files can be placed in a level's `models` directory for multiple BSPs (used for large singleplayer levels).
 Each JMS will be imported into a separate structure BSP and added to the scenario.
 Scripts and trigger volumes can then be used to switch between the BSPs.

+{% alert type="danger" %}
+Never cancel/kill the `tool structure` process before it completes (e.g. with {% key "Ctrl+C" /%} in the command prompt).
+This can result in an [incomplete BSP tag being written](~bsp-troubleshooting#error-0x00000026-reached-the-end-of-the-file) and the loss of any data from the previous BSP tag which is not recoverable from the JMS, such as weather and sound palettes, detail objects, and cluster properties.
+{% /alert %}

 [OpenSauce](~) scenarios can cause Tool to freeze if not using OS_Tool.
 Import the BSP using a dummy stock scenario as a workaround.

 ### Phantom BSP fix